spiral/docs/filters/filter.md

 ```

 ### Setters
-Use setters to typecast the incoming value before passing it to validator.
-The filter will assign null to the value
+Use setters to typecast the incoming value before passing it to the validator.
+The Filter will assign null to the value
 in case of typecast error:

 ```php